-A longtime favorite among high-end travelers, the Park Hyatt emphasizes service and sophistication.
-It's restaurant, NoMI, is one of the best in Chicago, and foodies can arrange to have a special dining experience in the "chef's corner."
+A longtime favorite among discerning travelers, the Park Hyatt emphasizes service and sophistication.
+Its restaurant, NoMI, is one of the best in Chicago, and foodies can arrange to have a special dining experience in the "chef's corner."
 Walk into the art-covered lobby and then into one of their stylish, clean and contemporary rooms, with comfy beds and enormous, spa-like bathrooms.
 Some guest rooms have window seats that overlook the lake.
 Have an evening cocktail on the outdoor patio, surrounded by urban lights, or pamper yourself with a long swim in the indoor pool or a revitalizing Hydrafacial in the spa.